cannin/pyg_pathway_commons_cbioportal/README.md

    The final results gotten from these steps include:

-   Training set: X_train, y_train
-   Validation set: X_val, y_val
-   Test set: X_test, y_test
+   - X_train, y_train, X_val, y_val, X_test, y_test.

-   Gene features: graph_idx
+   - Gene features: graph_idx

-   Labels: graph_labels
+   - Labels: graph_labels

-   edges: edge_index
+   - edges: edge_index

    All the datasets can be accessed here: https://zenodo.org/record/8251328

    The steps that were followed after downloading the required datasets are shown in the notebook below. https://github.com/cannin/pyg_pathway_commons_cbioportal/blob/main/breast_cancer_preprocesing.ipynb

-3. Data Integration: To convert to a PyG Dataset, a list of graphs were created from the preprocessed dataset first.
+4. Data Integration: To convert to a PyG Dataset, a list of graphs were created from the preprocessed dataset first.

     Then these graphs were converted to data objects.
 These steps are shown in the provided notebook.
 For further integration with